 Mexican Holidays

 In Mexico, December is a month that is not only filled with celebrations, but a starting point that precedes a prolonged celebratory state in people.
-Read on and you’ll see what we mean 😉
+Read on & you’ll see what we mean 😉

 It seems, there is a tacit agreement amongst Mexicans which says starting December 12th (which pinpoints an “unofficial” but highly praised “holiday-start” date) we all switch into a celebratory mood, for it was when Our Lady of Guadalupe made her glorious apparition to Juan Diego back in 1531.

-This day is called “Día de la Guadalupana” and on every December 12, at 12 o’clock in the morning, thousands of Mexicans sing in unison the well-known song of “las mañanitas” (our traditional birthday song) in front of the Basilica of Guadalupe located in Cerro del Tepeyac to the north of Mexico City, and people will organise peregrinations to get there, sometimes as a form of penitence or special offering to Her.
+This day is called “Día de la Guadalupana” & on every December 12, at 12 o’clock in the morning, thousands of Mexicans sing in unison the well-known song of “las mañanitas” (our traditional birthday song) in front of the Basilica of Guadalupe located in Cerro del Tepeyac to the north of Mexico City, & people will organise peregrinations to get there, sometimes as a form of penitence or special offering to Her.

-Most Mexicans would have altars dedicated to Her in the comforts of their homes and will attend mass, usually celebrated with music or Mariachi as well.
+Most Mexicans would have altars dedicated to Her in the comforts of their homes & will attend mass, usually celebrated with music or Mariachi as well.
 Streets are filled with adorned caravans that travel around the city to share the joy of this event.

 These Posadas culminate with Noche Buena or Holy Night on December 24th which is Christmas Eve.
-We then proceed to enjoy a family night together, where a delicious traditional dinner is served and stay up late around midnight to wish everyone a happy Christmas.
+We then proceed to enjoy a family night together, where a delicious traditional dinner is served & stay up late around midnight to wish everyone a happy Christmas.

 Sweep the house to remove all bad vibes (starting from the last room or back end towards the main entrance, never the other way around).